LiveLike/livelike-docs/docs/Arcade/minigames-cms-guide/sweepstakes.md

 7. **Theme & Branding**

-Customize the visual identity of the game to match your brand's theme and styling.
+Customize the visual identity of sweepstakes to match your brand's theme and styling.

 **Theme Selection Options**: